Kava-Labs/kava/README.md

 ## Mainnet

-Note, the current reccomended version of the software for mainnet is v0.3.1.
+Note, the current recommended version of the software for mainnet is v0.3.2.

 To join the latest testnet, head over to the [testnet repo](https://github.com/Kava-Labs/kava-testnets).